Year 3 Autumn 2

 We have had a brilliant first half term and are so pleased with how the children have settled in and the progress that they have made already!

 Homework continues to be sent home on a Friday and returned on Tuesday.
 Children are encouraged to speak to their teacher on Monday if they find the work challenging.
-Should your child need extra support for their homework please speak to your class teacher as a year 3 homework club is available.

 Should you have any questions or queries please do not hesitate to contact us.